hossein-electronics-engineer/battery-soc-estimation/README.md

 ## 🔧 Future Work

 * Tune EKF parameters (Q, R)
-* Add temperature effects
+* Include temperature effects
-* Improve battery model (2RC model)
+* Extend model to 2RC equivalent circuit
-* Implement in embedded systems (C / MCU)
+* Convert algorithm to C for embedded systems
+* Deploy on microcontroller (STM32 / Arduino)

 ---

 ## 🧠 Key Takeaway

-This project shows how **model-based estimation + EKF** can be used to track battery SOC in a realistic and practical way.
+This project demonstrates how **model-based estimation combined with EKF** can be used to track battery SOC, and how the algorithm can be adapted for **embedded real-time applications**.

 ---